remix-run/remix/docs/hooks/use-fetcher.md

 - [`useActionData`][useactiondata]
 - [`useTransition`][usetransition]

-If you're building a highly interactive, "app like" user interface, you will use `useFetcher` often.
+If you're building a highly interactive, "app-like" user interface, you will use `useFetcher` often.

 ```tsx
 import { useFetcher } from "@remix-run/react";